JayNaii/cyberpals/README.md

-Robot browing webpage built with React and a an API.
+Robot browing webpage built with React and an API.

 Live: https://jaynaii.github.io/cyberpals/